 Baste: Temporary stitching used to hold pieces in place.
 Taking the time to baste layers in place will give you better finished results.
 Increase your stitch length to 3.0+ for machine basting (generally not removed).
 If you want/need to remove the basting stitches, hand stitch them using contrasting thread that is easy to see.

-Darts: Fold stitched into the fabric to provide dimension in accessories.
+Darts: Fold stitched into the fabric by stitching along the guidelines provided in the pattern (no seam allowance).
 In apparel sewing, darts are generally used for fitting purposes.
-Darts are sewn directly on the guidelines (i.e. there is no seam allowance).
+For accessories, they are used to provide depth and dimension.

-Edgestitch (aka: edge stitch): Stitching seam parallel to an edge at either 1/16" or 1/8".
-The terms edgestitch & topstitch are sometimes used to mean the same thing.
+Edgestitch: Stitching seam parallel to an edge at either 1/16" or 1/8".
+The terms edgestitch & topstitch are often used interchangeably.

 Grading: Trimming each layer of the seam allowance to a different width.
 This removes bulk and improves the look of seams with multiple layers of fabric.

 Interfacing: A material used between layers of fabric to stabilize and firm up the fabric.
 There are both fusible and non-fusible interfacings.
 Most accessories use fusible interfacing.
-My favorite interfacing is HTC Form Flex All Purpose woven cotton interfacing.
-If it isn't available I look for Pellon SF101 (sometimes called "Stacey").
+My go to interfacing is Pellon SF101.

 Interlining: A reinforcement/padding layer typically used on the wrong side of the lining layer.
 Unlike interfacing, interlining is not a specific product and a variety of materials can be used as interling: flannel, fleece, batting, canvas, scrap fabric, recycled fabrics.